zowe/zowe-install-packaging/containers/conformance.md

 - 1.23.0-ubuntu.pr-1234
 - 1.23.0-ubi.users-john-test1

-Same image tag pattern are recommended for Zowe extensions.
+The same image tag pattern is recommended for Zowe extensions.
 ### Files and Directories

 These file(s) and folder(s) are **REQUIRED** for all Zowe components: